NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 NotebookLM vs ChatGPT

-• Deleted notes cannot be recovered, and notebooks cannot be duplicated (there is no backup built in).
+• Deleted notes cannot be recovered, and notebooks cannot be duplicated, so there is no backup built in.

-• The mobile app is still in beta and does not have all the features the desktop version offers.
+• The mobile app does not yet have every feature the desktop version offers.

 • Accuracy starts to drop when a single notebook has too many sources, especially with spreadsheets or dense tables.